twbs/bootstrap/site/content/docs/5.1/utilities/interactions.md

 If possible, the simpler solution is:

-* for form controls, add the `disabled` HTML attribute.
+- For form controls, add the `disabled` HTML attribute.
-* for links, remove the `href` attribute, making it a non-interactive anchor or placeholder link.
+* For links, remove the `href` attribute, making it a non-interactive anchor or placeholder link.

 ## Sass